Agile leadership: History

-There are many perspectives on the origins of agile leadership, some of which align with the advent of the Agile manifesto.
-With the rise of Agile software development also a new leadership style arose.
-When markets are becoming more and more VUCA (Volatility, uncertainty, complexity and ambiguity) organizations have to be able to respond quickly and handle all the uncertainties.
-In these markets, traditional management is often seen as too slow.
-Agile promotes giving the teams the mandate and freedom to make their own decisions.
-Making teams able to respond quickly to new market changes and technological opportunities.
-This transformed the style of leadership, towards creating the right context and environment for self-managing teams.
+There are many perspectives on the origins of agile leadership, some of which align with the advent of the Agile Software Development manifesto.
+With the rise of Agile software development organizations discovered the need for a new leadership approach.
+The relentless advancements of technology have introduced an evergrowing amount of VUCA (volatility, uncertainty, complexity and ambiguity).
+As complexity grows, organizations need to be able to respond quickly with the ability to make decisions in ambiguous environments with increasing uncertainties.
+Traditional management is often seen as too slow in organizations engaged in these markets.
+Like transformational leadership, Agile leadership practices promote enabling individuals and teams through the mandate and freedom to make their own decisions.
+Through realignment of accountability and decision-making, teams are offered the ability to respond quicker to changes and complexity.
+This technology-driven evolution of leadership approaches looks at the leader for supporting a managerial need for creating the right context and environment for self-managing teams.
 See Workers' self-management.